This report addresses three fundamental decisions that face a prospective purchaser:

 - joint venture

-- other special purpose vehicles (such as partnership, trust or unit trust).
+- other special purpose vehicles (e.g. partnership, trust or unit trust).

 Local holding company